dantasfiles/nj-covid19-vaccine-location-guide/index.md

 # NJ COVID-19 Vaccination Unofficial Location Guide

 This page simplifies the information from the official NJ location list into a format that's easier to act on.
-Please [contact me](https://github.com/dantasfiles) with any corrections or suggestions. *The information on this page was last updated Jan.
-20.*
+Please [contact me](https://github.com/dantasfiles) with any corrections or suggestions.
+This page was last updated Jan.
+20.

 > *This page is not affiliated with the state of NJ nor any of the healthcare providers listed here.
 The information here may be inaccurate or out-of-date.
 New Jersey has an **[official COVID-19 vaccine location list](https://covid19.nj.gov/pages/covid-19-vaccine-locations-for-eligible-recipients)**.
 Please visit that page for the most up-to-date and accurate information.*

-*Tip: Follow the Facebook page of the location you are trying to use.
-Click  `...` -> `Follow Settings` -> `Notifications` -> `Posts` -> `Standard` to have your phone buzz when the location makes a new post, hopefully about vaccine availability.* For more tips, **[view a list of past webinars on NJ vaccine distribution](presentations)**
+Tip: Follow the Facebook page of the location you are trying to use.
+Click  `...` -> `Follow Settings` -> `Notifications` -> `Posts` -> `Standard` to have your phone buzz when the location makes a new post, hopefully about vaccine availability.
+For more tips, **[view a list of past webinars on NJ vaccine distribution](presentations)**

 ---